Payroll Tax Guide:

-California - Netchex
+California Tax Guide for Employers (2026) - Netchex

 Everything employers need to know about California payroll tax obligations — updated March 2026.